 |Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Interventional cardiology refers to various non-surgical procedures that involve the use of catheters - long, thin, flexible tubes - to diagnose and treat cardiovascular disease.
 During the procedures, catheters are inserted into blood vessels for diagnostic testing, repairing damaged vessels, or treating other heart structures.
 Interventional cardiology often reduces the need for traditional surgery.
-The CardioVascular Center features state-of-the-art cardiac catheterization laboratory facilities for both diagnostic and therapeutic procedures.
+Chester County Hospital features state-of-the-art cardiac catheterization laboratory facilities for both diagnostic and therapeutic procedures.

 Timothy Boyek, MD